Harassment, Discrimination, and Retaliation Prevention Policy & Reporting Procedure

 Harassing conduct can take a number of different forms and involves behavior that is unwelcome, denigrates, or shows hostility or aversion toward others based on Protected Characteristics.
 AU strictly prohibits conduct that: (1) has the purpose or effect of creating an intimidating, hostile, or offensive environment related to a person’s Protected Characteristics; (2) has the purpose or effect of unreasonably interfering with a Participant’s performance/role in connection with AU Activities; (3) subjects a Participant to inferior terms, conditions, or privileges in connection with AU Activities because of Protected Characteristics; or (4) otherwise adversely affects a Participant’s opportunities in connection with the Organization’s Activities.

 Harassing conduct under this Policy need not occur on a regular basis or involve physical touching.
-Harassing conduct can include verbal, non-verbal, or physical conduct, and it may occur in person or online, including through social media platforms.
+Harassing conduct can include verbal, non-verbal, or physical conduct.
 It is conduct that consists of more than petty slights or trivial inconveniences.
 Harassing conduct is prohibited regardless of whether it occurs as part of a pattern of incidents or a severe, single incident of inappropriate behavior.
 Harassing conduct is prohibited even if someone does not intend to offend others and even if the person who is offended was not the direct target of the conduct.

 Sexually harassing conduct does not need to be sexual in nature.
 It can include conduct that denigrates or shows hostility or aversion due to an individual’s particular gender/gender identity.